Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deployment/certificates.md

     Generate Required Certificates
 ---

+> __Note__
+>
+> This method of certificate generation is intended only for demonstration purposes with this reference architecture, and it is highly recommended this **not be used in a production environment**.

 ### Background and Further Reading

 The EU Digital Covid Certificate project uses and generates many different certificates and certificate authorities (CAs).
 A summary of the most important certificates and CAs has been included in the table below.
 For a full list of these, please refer to the [upstream documentation](https://github.com/eu-digital-green-certificates/dgc-overview/blob/main/guides/certificate-governance.md) for complete documentation of these certificates and CAs.